tbrowder/FontFactory/README.md

 NAME
 ====

-**FreeFont** - Provides convenience classes to ease GNU FreeFont font handling in different faces and sizes
+**FreeFont** - Provides convenience classes to ease GNU FreeFont font handling in different faces and sizes.

+**NOTE**: The intent is for this module to work on Linux, MacOS, and Windows.
+Please file an issue if you need it on your OS and it is not working for you.

 SYNOPSIS
 ========